sysprog21/lab0-c/README.md

 $ make
 ```

-Check the correctness of your code:
+Check the correctness of your code, i.e. autograders:
 ```shell
 $ make test
 ```